-This step-by-step guide will teach you how to trim your hedges the right way.
+Here is a step-by-step guide that will teach you how to trim your hedges the right way.

 Tools you’ll need to trim your hedges

 Be sure that your garden shed is stocked with all the materials you’ll need to trim your hedges.
 Always prioritize its quality over its price.
 You will want sharp and functional blades and shears to have.
 Here are some common tools used for trimming hedges:

 There are two steps in maintaining your hedges: trimming and pruning.
 These are done at different times, depending on the season.
 Pruning focuses on removing overgrown or dead branches and stems from your hedge to promote its growth.
 On the other hand, trimming your hedges is about maintaining their shape and finish.

 Here is a guide on when to prune different types of hedges:

 Evergreen Hedges require pruning during the winter season since these hedges tend to grow slower than others.
 It usually starts to show growth during the summer season.

 Deciduous hedges grow much faster.
 It is best to prune these plants after the plants bloom in the spring.
 This is done to allow buds to set for the following spring season.